joeyz11/Fritter-backend/README.md

 **Body**

 - `content` _{string}_ - The new content of the freet
+- `satire` _{string}_ - Whether the new freet is satirical or not

 **Returns**

 - A success message
-- An object with the updated freet
+- An object with the updated freet (and associated stampOfHumor)

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in, or if the user is not the author of the freet
 - `404` if the freetId is invalid
-- `403` if the user is not the author of the freet
-- `400` if the new freet content is empty or a stream of empty spaces
+- `400` If the freet content is empty or a stream of empty spaces, or 'freetId' is not given, or if satire field is undefined
 - `413` if the new freet content is more than 140 characters long

 #### `POST /api/users/session` - Sign in user